 Recumbent bikes are low impact and reduce the risk of pain while still being able to build strength and burn calories.
 For those with rheumatoid arthritis, this type of indoor bike can be easier to use because of the reclining position that allows your weight to be more evenly spread over the back and buttocks. individuals who may be suffering from neurological conditions can also use this exercise bike since it provides a workout for individuals of all ability levels

 With the recumbent bike, a console is included most of the time.
 Thus you will have access to a variety of program options.
 These “workout” modes will adjust the tension and speed of the bike automatically, and you will therefore not have to design a workout program for yourself.
 This added customization will stop your workout from becoming monotonous and keep you motivated.

 - Larger Weight Capacity

-Recumbent bikes are able to support more user weight, unlike a stationary bike.
+Recumbent bikes can support more user weight, unlike a stationary bike.
 The maximum limit can be as high as 390 lbs, or even more.
 Therefore, recumbent bikes are ideal for targeting weight issues and will not add any risk to the workout routine.
-The fact that they are build stronger enables them to deliver over a long time.
+The fact that they are built stronger enables them to deliver over a long time.